gbrault/jupytersketcher/README.md

 Note: Use the term Pysketcher as jupytersketcher in this documentation

-## Main differences with Pysketcher
+## Differences compared to Pysketcher

 The main goals are:
 - make a Jupyter Notebook and Lab compatible version.
 We do not plan to support the standalone version
 - allow 'simulation' inside Jupyter
 - create a yaml simplified syntax to create sketches
+- increment basic classes to support our goals

 ### Install